ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 ## Client Connection ID Mappings

-Each pair of Client Connection ID and server-facing socket MUST map to a single quarter stream ID on a single client <-> proxy QUIC connection.
+Each pair of Client Connection ID and server-facing socket MUST map to a single stream on a single client <-> proxy QUIC connection.
 Additionally, the pair of Client Connection ID and server-facing socket MUST map to a single client-facing socket.

 ~~~
 (Server-facing socket + Client Connection ID)
-    => (Client <-> Proxy QUIC connection + Quarter stream ID)
+    => (Client <-> Proxy QUIC connection + Stream)
 (Server-facing socket + Client Connection ID)
     => Client-facing socket
 ~~~

-Multiple pairs of Connection IDs and sockets can map to the same quarter stream ID or client-facing socket.
+Multiple pairs of Connection IDs and sockets can map to the same stream or client-facing socket.

 These mappings guarantee that any QUIC packet sent from a target to the proxy can be sent to the correct client, in either tunnelled or forwarded mode.
-Note that this mapping becomes trivial if the proxy always opens a new server-facing socket for every client request with a unique quarter stream ID.
+Note that this mapping becomes trivial if the proxy always opens a new server-facing socket for every client request with a unique stream.
 The mapping is critical for any case where server-facing sockets are shared or reused.

 ## Detecting Connection ID Conflicts {#conflicts}